yasunaz1990/restassuredapitest/README.md

 ### Set-up Instructions
-You can use this framework for the following tests
+You can use this framework by integrating into existing Jenkins pipeline.
+Recommended jenkins set-up is as
+follows:
 ![screenshot](/images/test_execution_setup.png)